 Note: Microsoft does not support restoring a system state backup from one computer to a second computer of a different make, model, or hardware configuration.
 The system state backup is best used for recovering Active Directory only on the same server.

-A warning message will be prompted stating that System state recovery cannot be paused.
+A warning message will pop up stating that you cannot pause the System state recovery.
 Click on “Yes”.

 As you can see, the recovery has started.
-When it is over, the server will require a reboot and the name of the new server will be changed to the DC hostname from the backup.
+When it is over, the server will require a reboot and the new server will have its name changed to the DC hostname from the backup.

 After you’ve successfully completed a restore, you need to restart the server in normal mode.
 Open a command prompt and type the following: